karinjd/karinjd.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the [Interactive Robotics and Vision Laboratory](http://irvlab.cs.umn.edu/) at the University of Minnesota, advised by [Dr. Dongyeop Kang](https://junaedsattar.cs.umn.edu/) and [Dr. Stephen J Guy](https://www-users.cse.umn.edu/~sjguy/).
+I am a PhD candidate in the [NLP Group](https://minnesotanlp.github.io/) at the University of Minnesota, advised by [Dr. Dongyeop Kang](https://https://dykang.github.io/) and [Dr. Stephen J Guy](https://www-users.cse.umn.edu/~sjguy/).

 ## Research Interests
-I have research experience in both cognitive science and computer science, and I'm interested in bridging these two areas of study to create cognitive systems for intelligent agents.
-My current work involves incorporating eye tracking signals into the training and evaluation process of various natural language processing models.
-I believe a cognitively grounded approach to artificial intelligenece has the potential to unlock more intuitive and explainable intelligent systems.

-I belong to the [NLP Group](http://cs-u-ada.cs.umn.edu/) at the University of Minnesota.
+I work at the intersection of cognitive science and natural language processing.

+Recently, one of my main research interests is in decomposing large language model behavior into functional cognitive components, analogous to well-understood human cognitive processes such as working memory and inhibitory control.
+I am also interested in assessing large language model comprehension in narratives designed to produce psychological effects.
+My ultimate goal is to understand any influences that lower-level cognitive process in LLMs have on higher-level processes like comprehension.

+My other main research interest is in human cognitive dynamics and whether we can better align LLMs to how people plan, decompose complex tasks, and reason.
+To better understand human cognition in specific tasks, my colleagues and I have so far explored incorporating cognitive signals into annotations via eye tracking, discrete reading behaviors, and tracking longitudinal work across hierarchical subtasks.